petrushi/life-js/README.md

 # b2/s2
-simplest game of life, not working correctly rules 2 for birth, 2 for survive sometimes bugs, at least stable structures is indeed stable
+simplest game of life, not working correctly \n rules 2 for birth, 2 for survive sometimes bugs, at least stable structures is indeed stable